alkabal/PSNG_V3/README.md

-# Probe Screen for LinuxCNC 2.8
+# Probe Screen for LinuxCNC 2.8/2.9

 ## Info

-Probe-Screen is currently being redesigned.
+Probe-Screen is currently being redesigned any help are welcome.

+Added in this release :
+-Possibility to swap from 3D touch probe to Touchplate with a simple tickbox.
+-Manual tool change with auto length use now built in python stglue remap.
+-You can bypass the auto length stuff with a simple tickbox.

 ## History